 We’ll never say this enough: hydrate yourself!
 Indeed, dehydration will affect the tone of your voice.
 So always keep a bottle of water handy so you won’t be caught off guard.

-Last tip: Smile and enjoy yourself, your listeners will hear it. ?
+Last tip: Smile and enjoy yourself, your listeners will hear it (we promise!)

 Enhance your live broadcast